 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to select Edit \rightarrow Reset Session from the menu.
+The easiest way to do this is to select 0 from the toolbar.
 You will also need the Python shell.
-If you have not already done so, open it with Tools \rightarrow Python Shell from the menu.
+If you have not already done so, open it with $View \rightarrow Python$ Shell from the menu.

-In this exercise we are loading the disk_out_ref.ex2 file from the Python shell.
+In this exercise we are loading the disk\out\ref.ex2 file from the Python shell.
 Locate this file on your computer and be ready to type or copy it into the Python shell.
-We will reference it as \langle path \rangle disk_out_ref.ex2.
+We will reference it as \langle path \rangle disk\out\ref.ex2.
 You can use the file browser to help you locate this file.
 (Click on the Examples quick access directory and observe where the file browser takes you.)
 Common paths for the file are as follows:

-Mac /Applications/ParaView-5.4.1.app/Contents/data
+Mac /Applications/ParaView-5.6.0.app/Contents/examples

-Windows C:/Program Files/ParaView 5.4.1/data
+Windows C:/Program Files/ParaView 5.6.0/examples

-Linux /usr/local/lib/paraview-5.4/data
+Linux /usr/local/lib/paraview-5.6/examples